SaebaHuang/Convergence-analysis-of-deep-residual-networks/README.md

 This is the code implementation of Convergence analysis of deep residual networks (https://www.worldscientific.com/doi/10.1142/S021953052350029X).

 ## Prerequisites
-Our implementations are tested under following settings:
+Our implementation is tested under following settings:

 - CUDA version: V11.2
 - Python version: 3.10.4